Bring your cake and eat it, too

 Today was one of those days where life effortlessly teaches a lesson at the office.
 A dear colleague was celebrating their birthday and brought two cakes for everyone to enjoy.
-This simple act triggered the following discussion: one side thought it was weird for the person to bring their own cake while the other thought it would have been weird, or even impolite, for them to not bring a cake on their birthday.
+This simple act triggered the following discussion: one side thought it was weird for the person to bring their own cake while the other thought it would have been weird, or even impolite, for them not to bring a cake on their birthday.
 You see, it is a common tradition in the Netherlands for a person celebrating their birthday to bring cake for everyone.
-This, however, felt odd to the international elements of the office, since it is for them more common to surprise loved ones on their birthday by bringing them a cake as a sign of thoughtfulness.
+This, however, felt odd to the international elements of the office.
+They are more accustomed to surprising loved ones with a birthday cake as a sign of thoughtfulness.

 Obviously, there is no right or wrong way to celebrate birthdays.
 But it was interesting to see how something so simple could expose such an interesting contrast of cultures; as simple as a piece of cake.

 Jokes aside, this was a nice confirmation about our professional approach to the topic.
 Appreciating and aligning cultural differences is a key aspect of our day-to-day and product offering.
 To that end, we felt inspired to share with you another book recommendation that helps us help you: